-Last year I shared photos from one of the parks in Toronto once a month to show my readers what our landscape looks like throughout the year.
-This is an update to two trees in that series that were badly damaged in a winter storm in early 2020.
+Each month I share photos from one of the parks in Toronto to show my readers what our landscape looks like throughout the year.
+This is the fifth instalment of this series.

 Click on February, March, April, and May to read the earlier posts.
 It was 20 Celsius (68 Fahrenheit) and sunny this time which I think is the perfect weather for a park visit.

 June is a transitional month that includes large temperature swings.
 The early part of it can see high temperature of 10 to 15 Celsius (55 to 60 Fahrenheit), while a few days to weeks later the hottest point of the day could leap to 35 to 40 Celsius (95 to 104 Fahrenheit).

 That is to say, keep your shorts and sandals handy in June….but don’t put warmer clothing into storage quite yet!
 The nights can still be chilly, and this can be a stormy time of year as well.